foxx1/Football-Operating-System/replit.md

 ## Recent Changes

+### July 3, 2025 - Enhanced Staff Page with Professional Card Interface and Print Functionality
+✓ Updated staff page to use enhanced StaffCard components with complex hover and selection behaviors ✓ Implemented detailed preview functionality with print and export options for staff profiles ✓ Fixed TypeScript issues with currency formatting in staff components ✓ Added proper state management for staff card selection and previews ✓ Enhanced print functionality with professional single-page layout featuring organization branding ✓ Replaced card headers in print view with organization logo, team name, and generation date ✓ Created comprehensive print templates displaying all information in organized sections ✓ Updated PDF export to include organization header and professional formatting ✓ Staff cards now have same professional interface as player cards with full export capabilities

 ### July 3, 2025 - Player and Staff Card Image Display and Edit Functionality
 ✓ Fixed player and staff profile image display issues with proper URL formatting ✓ Activated edit button functionality for player cards with pre-populated form data ✓ Enhanced AddPlayerDialog to support both add and edit modes with useEffect form reset